Dan0sz/host-webfonts-locally/readme.txt

 Leverage Browser Cache, Minimize DNS requests and serve your Google Fonts in a 100% GDPR compliant way with OMGF!

 OMGF is written with performance and user-friendliness in mind.
-It uses the Google Fonts Helper API to automatically cache the fonts your theme and plugins use.
-If you're a webdeveloper/-designer yourself, you can use the Search bar to install additional fonts to include in your CSS.
+It uses the Google Fonts Helper API to automatically cache the fonts your theme and plugins use to **minimize DNS requests** and speed up your WordPress website.

 = How Does It Work? =